NgModules help organize an application into cohesive blocks of functionality.

 Feature module metadata have the same properties as the metadata for a root module.

-We boot the root module to launch the app; we import a feature module to extend the app.
+- You boot the root module to launch the app; you import a feature module to extend the app.

 Otherwise, a feature module is distinguished primarily by its intent.

-A feature module delivers a cohesive set of functionality focused on an application business domain, a user workflow, a facility (forms, http, routing), or a collection of related utilities.
+A feature module delivers a cohesive set of functionality focused on an application business domain, user workflow, facility (forms, http, routing), or collection of related utilities.

-While we can do everything within the root module, feature modules help us partition the app into areas of specific interest and purpose.
+While you can do everything within the root module, feature modules help you partition the app into areas of specific interest and purpose.

-A feature module collaborates with the root module and with other modules through the services it provides and the components, directives, and pipes that it chooses to share.
+A feature module collaborates with the root module and with other modules through the services it provides and the components, directives, and pipes that it shares.

-In the next section, we carve the contact functionality out of the root module and into a dedicated feature module.
+In the next section, you'll carve the contact functionality out of the root module and into a dedicated feature module.